 The TOHOKU EMOTION usually operates four times a week on Fridays to Mondays, with one round trip per day.
 The outbound lunch course is around 11:05~12:56, while the inbound desserts buffet course is around 14:15~16:07.

-If you are visiting the Tohoku region to ride the TOHOKU EMOTION and explore the northern prefectures of Aomori and Iwate, check out the JR EAST PASS (Tohoku area), an affordable pass offering unlimited rail travel on JR East lines (including bullet trains) in the area for any 5 days of your choice within a 14-day period.
-At only ¥19,350 when purchased overseas, it costs less than a round-trip between Tokyo and Hachinohe (~¥33,000).
+If you are visiting the Tohoku region to ride the TOHOKU EMOTION and explore the northern prefectures of Aomori and Iwate, check out the JR EAST PASS (Tohoku area), an affordable pass offering unlimited rail travel on JR East lines (including bullet trains) in the area for 5 consecutive days.
+At only ¥20,000, it costs less than a round-trip between Tokyo and Hachinohe (~¥33,000).
 You can also make seat reservations for bullet trains online for free, up to 1 month in advance, here.
 The JR EAST PASS (Tohoku area) can be used for automatic ticket gates, and foreign passport holders living in Japan are also eligible to use this pass.